v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 Initialising domains
 ~~~~~~~~~~~~~~~~~~~~
 Domains are initialised in the :py:meth:`~pyActivity.daeSimulation.SetUpParametersAndDomains` function.
-To set up a domain as a simple array the function :py:meth:`~pyCore.daeDomain.CreateArray` can be used:
+Simple arrays are defined using the function :py:meth:`~pyCore.daeDomain.CreateArray`:

 .. code-block:: python

     # Array of N elements
     myDomain.CreateArray(N)

-while to set up a domain distributed on a structured grid the function
+while the domains distributed on a structured grid using the function
 :py:meth:`~pyCore.daeDomain.CreateStructuredGrid`:

 .. code-block:: python